Abdelrahman-Abdullah/Bingo/README.md

 php artisan serve
 ```

+## Notes
+- You Can log in as User or Admin
+- Admin Only Can Create and Delete Posts and other things
+- All Account's Password is `12345` You Should Change it

 ## Future Feature
 - Improve More components
 - Cash Clear From Admin Panel Using Events or Filament